epurelib/epurelib.github.io/docs/index.md

 * **Easy syntax**: Create tables based on your classes in no time
 * **Concise**: No more weird and long SQL queries
 * **Convinient**: many useful and intuitive interfaces
+* **Lightweight structure**: Contrary to other python ORM - in Epure you have freedom to make structure for your project whatever you like

 Installing
 ----------